 In the 1990s, China plunged into a phase of unbridled capitalism.
 Traditional herbs have begun to grow in great, but not in respect of tradition, but in pursuit of wealth.
 Maximizing profit and competitiveness is all sacrificed.
-I do not like the Chinese anymore, but it can not be shining, herbs exported from the PRC are really often a place for poisonous medicinal substances.
-The Chinese Communists are desperate for those who are businessmen, they execute it on a running belt ( , , , ), recently banned 400 firms exporting low-quality Chinese herbs ( ), it does not help.
+I do not like the Chinese anymore, but it can not be shining, the herbs exported from the PRC are really often a place for poisonous medicinal substances.
+The Chinese Communists are desperate for those who are shopkeepers, executing it on a running belt ( , , , ), recently banned 400 firms exporting low-quality Chinese herbs ( ), it does not help.

-The Taiwanese Ministry of Health has repeatedly found in the herbs cultivated in China to find inadmissible levels of various harmful substances: pesticides, preservatives, veterinary medicines, bleaching ingredients, artificial sweeteners and still- ).
+The Taiwanese Ministry of Health has repeatedly found in the herbs cultivated in China the unacceptable levels of various harmful substances: pesticides, preservatives, veterinary medicines, bleaching ingredients, artificial sweeteners and still more ).

 Taiwan from China imports only high-quality TČM products